Imperial Royal Privileged Austrian State Railway Company: History

-The StEG was founded on 17 October 1854 primarily with French capital and on 1 January 1855 bought the Northern State Railway and the Austrian Southeastern Railway from the Austrian state, Hence the unusual name of the new company.
-By procuring the Vienna–Raab railway on 13 February 1855 and the Brünn-Rossitz railway on 1 January 1879 and building new lines the StEG network within the Austrian part of the empire had grown by 1890 to around 1,350 km; in addition there were 1,500 km of railway in Hungary.
+The StEG was founded on 17 October 1854 primarily with French capital and on 1 January 1855 bought the Northern State Railway and the Austrian Southeastern Railway from the Austrian state, hence the unusual name of the new company.
+By procuring the Vienna–Raab railway on 13 February 1855 and the Brünn-Rossitz railway on 1 January 1879 and building new lines the StEG network within the Austrian part of the empire had grown by 1890 to around 1,350 km.
+In addition, there were 1,500 km of railway in Hungary.

-On 15 October 1909 the StEG was nationalised and, with it became a part of the Imperial Royal Austrian State Railways or kkStB.
+On 15 October 1909, the StEG was nationalised and with it became a part of the Imperial Royal Austrian State Railways or kkStB.
 The routes on Hungarian territory had already been transferred to the Hungarian State Railway in 1891.
-That included the Bruck–Nickelsdorf and Marchegg–border sections, that did not come into the Federal Railways of Austria's (BBÖ) possession until 1920.
+That included the Bruck–Nickelsdorf and Marchegg–border sections, which did not come into the Federal Railways of Austria's (BBÖ) possession until 1920.